smetj/nscaweb/README.rst

     for server control.
 Do not delete this file while NSCAweb is running in background mode.

-*   accesslogfile

-    The location of the access logfile.
-This logfile contains all client requests.
-    It basically has the same output as a webserver log file.

-*   errorlogfile

-    The location of the error logfile.
-This logfile contains all error and debug related information.

 *   sslengine

     Makes NSCAweb listen to https instead of standard http and encrypt all